Langevin diffusions on the torus: estimation and applications

 Useful proposals of stochastic processes must take into account the particular features of the data that they aim to model.
 This is so for \textit{toroidal} data, where observations are elements on the torus $\T^p=[-\pi,\pi)\times\overset{p}{\cdots}\times[-\pi,\pi)$ (with $-\pi$ and $\pi$ identified).
 Models and inference for \textit{circular} data ($p=1$) are notably different from the Euclidean case; see \cite{Mardia2000} or \cite{Jammalamadaka2001} for a comprehensive description and a review of applications.
 One of the first continuous-time processes on the circle was proposed by \cite{Kent1975}.
 It is defined as the solution to the Stochastic Differential Equation (SDE)

-where $\{W_t\}$ is a Wiener process, $\alpha>0$ is the drift strength, $\mu\in[-\pi,\pi)$ is the circular mean, and $\sigma>0$ is the diffusion coefficient.
-This process, referred to below as the von Mises (vM) process, can be regarded as a circular analogue of the celebrated Ornstein-Uhlenbeck (OU) process.
+where $\{W_t\}$ is a Wiener process, $\alpha>0$ is the strength of the drift towards $\mu\in[-\pi,\pi)$, and $\sigma>0$ is the diffusion coefficient.
+This process, referred to below as the von Mises (vM) process, can be regarded as a circular analogue of the Ornstein--Uhlenbeck (OU) process.
 The process is attracted to $\mu$ and, in the neighbourhood of $\mu$, the drift is approximately linear.
-Moreover, the process is ergodic and its stationary distribution (sdi) is $\mathrm{vM}\big(\mu, \frac{2\alpha}{\sigma^2}\big)$, where $\mathrm{vM}(\mu,\kappa)$ denotes the von Mises distribution with probability density function (pdf)
+Moreover, the process is ergodic (\textit{i.e.}, it has a unique stationary distribution) and the stationary distribution (abbreviated as sdi) is $\mathrm{vM}\big(\mu, \frac{2\alpha}{\sigma^2}\big)$. $\mathrm{vM}(\mu,\kappa)$ denotes the vM distribution with probability density function (pdf)

 with $\Ical_\nu$ being the modified Bessel function of the first kind and order $\nu$.
 Despite its similarities with the OU process, the vM process is not as tractable as the former: no analytical expression for its transition probability density (tpd) is known.
 The vM process has been applied in mathematical biology \citep{Hill1997,Codling2005}, and related extensions were studied in physics in the context of oscillators (see Section 5.3.3 in \cite{Frank2005} and references therein).\\